calemonte/soccer-news-scraper/README.md

 # Soccer News Scraper

 This full stack application allows users to easily scrape headlines from [The Guardian's soccer website](https://www.theguardian.com/football), save favorite articles, and then add comments to those saved articles.
-This website was created during the process of learning MongoDB and Mongoose.js.
+This website was created for an assignment as part of the Penn LPS Coding Bootcamp's section on MongoDB and Mongoose.js.

+To scrape new articles from The Guardian, click *Scrape Articles*.
+To delete the scraped articles, click *Clear Articles*.
+To save an article -- and preserve it from being cleared -- click *Save Article* on the card for an individual article.
+To add a comment to a saved article, simply click the *Notes* button on article card for any of the saved articles.
+Both articles and their comments can be deleted from the Saved Articles page.

 Deployed site: https://soccer-news-scraper.herokuapp.com/